ChuanYuDev/computer_systems_a_programmer_perspective/labs/ok_cache_lab/cache_lab.md

     - A1 transposes to B1
     - When A2 transposes to B2, B2 will have conflicts with B1

-- We use the following method to completely elimiate the cache conflict when we tranpose non-diagonal block
+- We use the following method to completely eliminate the cache conflict when we tranpose non-diagonal block

     Index|Operation | Cache
     -|-|-